hynrusang/lib/README.md

 notice:
 Unlike other CDNs, this CDN has some framework properties.
 Therefore, if you want to create another script that interacts with the script that is automatically imported into this CDN,
 you should use not script tag but jade tag as an external script method.
+(internal scripting is not allowed)
 ```html
 <jade src="https://www.gstatic.com/firebasejs/8.6.5/firebase-app.js"></jade>
 <jade src="/resource/js/pageImport.js"></jade>